Why Usability is Essential for a User-Friendly Website!

 - Broken content links– make sure you regularly check that internal and external links are fully functional and do not lead to broken pages.
 This can be frustrating and will result in bad user experience and lower search rankings.

-In 2019 most of your website visitors will visit your site from a mobile device at least once.
+In 2021 most of your website visitors will visit your site from a mobile device at least once.
 And mobile consumers are becoming ever more sophisticated and demanding.
-Therefore, it is absolutely essential to providing them with exceptional mobile-first user experience.
+Therefore, it is absolutely essential to providing them with an exceptional mobile-first user experience.

 Having a website that does not meet mobile user expectations will work against your efforts to have a user-friendly website.
 Most often it will simply result in your website visitors leaving your website.